ananya-gta/Aditya-Verma-Dynamic-Programming/0-1 Knapsack Problem/3. Count of Subset Sum/ReadMe.md

 # Problem Statement

-Given an array arr[] of length N and an integer X, the task is to find the number of subsets with a sum equal to X.
+Given an array arr[] of length N and an integer X, the task is to find the number of subsets with a sum equal to sum.

 Examples:

-Input: arr[] = {1, 2, 3, 3}, X = 6
+Input: arr[] = {1, 2, 3, 3}, sum = 6

 Output: 3